THE people of Sunderland have been given a second chance to comment on plans on how the city could be developed over the next 20 years.

-Key proposals in the drafts include 15,000 new homes, 81 hectares of employment and business land, improvements to public transport and new strategic business sites on land north of Nissan and at Vaux/Farringdon Row.
+The proposals include 15,000 new homes and 81 hectares of employment and business land as well as strategic sites north of Nissan and at Vaux and Farringdon Row.